-This clause defines the MANAGE SECURE CHANNEL function and coding when P1 = 'Terminate secure channel SA''.
+This clause defines the MANAGE SECURE CHANNEL function and coding when P1 = "Terminate secure channel SA".

-This command allows the terminal to terminate a secure channel security association with the UICC as defined in TS 102 484 [20].
+This command allows the terminal to terminate one or several secure channel Security Association(s) with the UICC as defined in TS 102 484 [20].
 In case the MAC provided by the terminal is incorrect, the UICC shall indicate the error by returning SW1 SW2 '98 62'.
+Attempts to terminate a non-existing Security Association shall be indicated with a success status word.
+Failure to terminate one or more Security Association(s) shall be indicated with an error status word.